Steady-state negative Wigner functions of nonlinear nanomechanical oscillators: Introduction

-The manipulation of mechanical degrees of freedom by light scattering, presently known as optomechanics, has attracted increasing interest in recent years \cite{MarquardtGirvin09}.
-Current research in this direction is largely driven by substantial progress in cooling mechanical oscillators to their ground states \cite{cooling-theo,Rocheleau10,OConnell10,Teufel10} and performing displacement measurements close to the standard quantum limit \cite{Teufel09,Anetsberger10}.
-These developments set the stage for investigations of the quantum regime of macroscopic mechanical degrees of freedom.
+The manipulation of mechanical degrees of freedom by light scattering, presently known as optomechanics, has attracted increasing interest in recent years \cite{Vahala,MarquardtGirvin09}.
+Current research in this direction is largely driven by substantial progress in cooling mechanical oscillators to their ground states \cite{Wilson-Rae2007,Marquardt2007,Rocheleau10,OConnell10,Teufel10,Chan11} and performing displacement measurements close to the standard quantum limit \cite{Teufel09,Schliesser09,Anetsberger10}.
+These developments set the stage for investigations of the quantum regime of macroscopic mechanical degrees of freedom, an endeavor that could lead to experimental tests of potential limitations of quantum mechanics \cite{Adler}.
+Here, we introduce an optoelectromechanical technique to prepare a mechanical oscillator in a nonclassical steady state with a negative Wigner function by enhancing the anharmonicity of its motion.

-As has been known since the initial formulation of quantum mechanics, the dynamics of a purely harmonic quantum system cannot be distinguished from its classical counterpart \cite{ehrenfest}.
+As has been known since the initial formulation of quantum mechanics, the dynamics of a purely harmonic quantum system is hard to distinguish from its classical counterpart \cite{ehrenfest}.
 As an example, electrical circuits in the superconducting regime do not display quantum behaviour unless they feature a nonlinear element such as a Josephson junction.
-Along these lines nanomechanical oscillators that are coupled to nonlinear ancilla systems have been considered \cite{ABS02,OConnell10}.
+Along these lines nanomechanical oscillators that are coupled to nonlinear ancilla systems have been considered \cite{ABS02,Jacobs,OConnell10}.
 Here, in contrast, we introduce a framework that only makes use of intrinsic properties of the mechanical oscillator.
+This approach allows one to prepare the latter in nonclassical states that are stationary states of its dissipative motion.
+The lifetime of these states is thus not limited by the lifetime of the oscillator's excitations.

-In fact, doubly clamped mechanical resonators such as nanobeams naturally feature an intrinsic, geometric nonlinear contribution to their elastic energy that gives rise to a Duffing nonlinearity \cite{Duffing06} and typically only becomes relevant for large deflection amplitudes.
-To indeed investigate quantum effects of mechanical degrees of freedom \cite{hartmann08} it is thus of key importance and to devise means for enhancing the nonlinearity of nanomechanical structures.
+In fact, doubly clamped mechanical resonators such as nanobeams naturally feature an intrinsic, geometric nonlinear contribution to their elastic energy that gives rise to a Duffing nonlinearity \cite{Zeldovich1974,Dykman1978,Duffing06,Babourina} and typically only becomes relevant for large deflection amplitudes.
+To investigate quantum effects of mechanical degrees of freedom \cite{Eisert08,Katz07,hartmann08} it is thus of key importance to devise means for enhancing the nonlinearity of nanomechanical structures.